TolikPylypchuk/SharpHook/docs/articles/native.md

 libuiohook will not propagate the event further and it will effectively be blocked.
 The `Reserved` field should be set synchronously i.e. on the same thread which handles the event.
 Supressing events works only on Windows and macOS.

+An application manifest is required on Windows to enable DPI awareness for your app.
+If it's not enabled then mouse coordinates will be wrong on high-DPI screens.
+You can look at the sample app in the SharpHook repository to see the manifest example.

+Windows defines a single 'step' of a mouse wheel as rotation value 120.

 ## Simulating Input Events

 `UioHook` contains the `PostEvent` method for simulating input events.
 It accepts a `UioHookEvent`, but it doesn't need